-Two Program Options
+Three Program Options

-Policy and Management Emphasis
+Policy and management emphasis

-- Courses in policy areas such as environment-related communication, organizational management, or law
+- Environment-related communication, organizational management, or law

 As an environmental studies major, you are encouraged to spend a semester studying off-campus.
 Many students attend the Au Sable Institute of Environmental Studies during the summer, where they join students and instructors from other Christian colleges in hands-on study of forests, streams, marine organisms, and other parts of God’s world.
 Au Sable offers course and field work in Michigan, Washington state, and South India.